sevyharris/MonteCoffee/documentation/tutorials/coox.rst

              else:
                  return False

 Thus, for the event to be possible, the site needs to be covered by 1 (CO) and the neighbor site by 2 (O) or the other way round.
-That is originated by the use of singe neighbor site pairs.
+That is originated by the use of single neighbor site pairs.
 Thus a pair with the indexes (10,11) would be the same as (11,10) in the code to avoid double counting in the time list.

 Next we need to define a function :code:`get_rate(self, system, i_site, other_site)` that returns the rate constant: